-Deep-sea fisheries have been summarized in general terms (Priede, 2017) for specific (Shotton, 2016)parts of the ocean, such as seamounts (Clark, 2009)(Clark and Koslow, 2007), FAO fishing regions, or for relatively short periods of time (Bensch et al., 2009a).
+Deep-sea fisheries have been summarized in general terms (Priede, 2017), for specific species (Shotton, 2016) and parts of the ocean, such as seamounts (Clark, 2009), FAO fishing regions, or for relatively short periods of time (Bensch et al., 2009a).
 However, a comprehensive historical analysis of bottom trawled fisheries describing the major trends with data beyond that provided by FAO, is currently missing.
-The purpose of this study is to produce a more complete global history of those fisheries promulgated with bottom trawl gear primarily below 400 m, by complementing the data set produced by the FAO for the period of 1950 to 2015 (FAO 2017), with unreported landings, bycatch and discards data from the Sea Around Us Project.
+The purpose of this study is to produce a more complete global history of those fisheries promulgated with bottom trawl gear primarily below 400 m.
+This is achieved by complementing the data set produced by the FAO for the period of 1950 to 2015 (FAO 2017), with unreported landings, bycatch and discards data for the period of 1950 to 2014 from the Sea Around Us Project.
 We document the history of the species targeted, the countries involved, and the parts of the global ocean that have supported these fisheries and highlight shifts in their patterns through the years covered by the data.
 In addition, we pinpoint discrepancies between the two data sets to show that the fishing pressure encountered by certain species has not been accounted for in current conservation efforts, which is potentially leading to the mismanagement of deep-sea trawl fisheries.

 Methods

 When we started this study, there was no comprehensive compilation of fish species caught as part of the deep-sea fisheries of the world (Bensch et al., 2009a).
-Therefore, we developed a list of fish species caught by deep-sea bottom trawling either as target species or bycatch, using records from EU Annex 1 and 2, FishBase, the fisheries literature, and from the compilation by Priede (2017) (Table 1).
+Therefore, we developed a list of fish species caught primarily by deep-sea bottom trawling either as target species or bycatch, using records from EU Annex 1 and 2, FishBase (Fishbase.org), the fisheries literature, and from the compilation by Priede (2017) (Table 1).
 This list of demersal species was reviewed by independent experts to be sure we had not overlooked any species known to be taken, at least in moderate to large numbers, primarily by bottom trawling.
 A small number of species within this list are also caught with a longline, along with bottom trawling and there is no differentiation between catches by gear types.
 Global capture data (in tonnage) for species was extracted from the Food and Agriculture Organization of the United Nations (FAO) capture data set using FishstatJ (v.
 3.01) for the years 1950 – 2015.
 As the FAO data only includes the capture landings reported by national governments, a set of estimated unreported capture data for the same species for the years 1950 – 2014 was provided by the Sea Around Us Project (www.seaaroundus.org) at the University of British Columbia.
-The reconstructed catch data includes species for which FAO did not require reports in the past, as well as for discards generated by deep-sea fisheries (Zeller et al. 2017).
+The reconstructed catch data includes species for which FAO did not require reports in the past, as well as unreported landings and discards generated by deep-sea fisheries (Zeller et al. 2017).
 Both data series were also used to calculate the number of species caught per year.

 The Sea Around Us reconstructed capture data is estimated using a seven-step methodology developed by Zeller et al. (2007) and recently modified and detailed in Zeller and Pauly (2016).
 The method includes sourcing data from reporting entities, in particular FAO, but also local agencies, identification of sectors not covered in the official reports, finding additional sources of information searching literature and archives, developing data anchor points in the time series, and consulting local experts to fill in the data gaps, then interpolating between anchor points for missing data components.
 Lastly, the uncertainty associated with each reconstruction is quantified.